yqsongGitHub/RENC/README.md

 ```

 ### Step3 : Enhance the image using Adobe Illustrator.
 In step 2, we obtained the plot of KLF5.
-We used [Adobe Illustrator](https://www.adobe.com/products/illustrator/free-trial-download.html) to enhance the representation of protein-coding genes and annotated the previously publishedfunctional enhancers for KLF5.
+Then, we used [Adobe Illustrator](https://www.adobe.com/products/illustrator/free-trial-download.html) to enhance the representation of protein-coding genes and annotated the previously published functional enhancers for KLF5.

 <p align="center">
 <img align="center" src="https://github.com/yqsongGitHub/RENC/blob/main/Images/BICR31_KLF5_ai.png" width="80%" height="80%">